 What is a data lake?

-This article unpacks the concept of data lakes and compares them to other big data storage technologies, including:
+This article defines what a data lake is, why they are important and how they compare to other big data storage technologies, including:

 It also discusses the common pros and cons that you might expect when operating a data lake.
 Finally, it outlines how data lakehouses represent the future of data lake technology, including the Starburst Icehouse architecture using Apache Iceberg and Trino.